Modern Slavery Statement - Genome Research Limited (including the Wellcome Sanger Institute)

 Our Organisation

 Genome Research Limited is a charity registered in England and Wales.
 We are a company limited by guarantee registered in England and Wales.
-Our sole member is Wellcome.
+Our sole member is the Wellcome Trust Limited.

 Our strategic objectives are to: